-PhD. in Chemistry in december 1999, University of Lyon I, France.
+PhD. in Chemistry, University of Lyon I, France.

 – Reviewer for Organic Letters, Journal of Organic Chemistry (ACS), Tetrahedron Letters (Elsevier), etc.

 Research.
 Valérie Desvergnes is interested in the development of “biomolecule-friendly” synthetic methods.
-In the field of bio-inspired amphiphiles, she applies biocompatible organocatalyzed Stetter reaction to nucleosides substrates and her efforts are devoted to make this reaction even more green.
-She also wants to develop the use of organocatalysis in the field of DNA assisted synthesis.
-She is also interested in the potential biomedical applications of new nucleoconjugates.
-Since 2002, she was involved in several national and international projects (ANR, CEFIPRA, Region, Marie Curie …)
+In the field of bio-inspired amphiphiles, she applies biocompatible organocatalyzed Stetter reaction to nucleosides substrates and her efforts are devoted to make this reaction efficient under aqueous conditions.
+She also wants to develop the use of organocatalysis in the field of bioconjugation and DNA assisted synthesis.
+She is interested in the design and synthesis of new nucleoconjugates (lipophilic nucleolipids, supramolecular biomaterials…) and in their potential biomedical applications in the field of drug delivery.
+She was involved in several national and international projects (ANR, CEFIPRA, Region Aquitaine, Marie Curie …)

 Stereocontrolled (Me3Si)3SiH-Mediated Radical and Ionic Hydride Transfer in Synthesis of 2,3,5-Trisubstituted THF

 Grelaud, S.; Desvergnes, V.; Landais, Y. Org.
 Lett., 2016, 18, 1542-1545.
 (IP: 6.73)